avine/bem-flex-grid/README.md

 **[N]** Number: `2`, `3` or `4`.

-As said above, if you use classes `.bfg.bfg--row.bfg--wrap` then `.bfg__box` elements are placed in the row direction and wrapped onto multiple lines when needed.
+As said above, if you use the selector `.bfg.bfg--row.bfg--wrap` then `.bfg__box` elements are placed in the row direction and wrapped onto multiple lines when needed.

 But in this case the total height of all `.bfg__box` elements might be bigger than the `.bfg` block height itself!